-- Add the cubed bread to an oiled 9x9-inch baking dish.
-Evenly pour the custard over the bread and set aside for about 15 minutes.
+- Add the cubed bread to an oiled 7x11-inch baking dish.
+Evenly pour the custard over the bread and set it aside for about 15 minutes.

 - Prep the pecan topping while the bread soaks.
 Mix the sugar and flour together in a medium bowl.
 Use a fork or pastry cutter to cut in the oil, then mix in the chopped pecans.